Last Updated on February 26, 2021 by Julia Wilson

 - Washing hands, fruit and vegetables, freezing and/or cooking meat, and daily removal of cat feces greatly reduces the chances of infection.

-- You must ingest the infective oocysts via feces, environmental contamination, or via meat which contains cysts.
+- You must ingest the infective oocysts via feces, environmental contamination, or via meat that contains cysts.

 - Cats can not infect you via bites, scratches, or when you pet them.